 Wild Surrey Arugula

-Inventory, lb : 0
+Inventory, bunch : 0

-Surrey arugula is available summer through fall.
+Surrey arugula is available in the spring and summer months.

 Surrey arugula is a cross between a salad arugula cultivar and wild arugula, taking the best from both and offering a quick growing plant with increased disease resistance.
 It is botanically classified as Eruca sativa spp. diplotaxis and is one of over 20 different named arugula cultivars.
 Surrey arugula is primarily sold through nurseries and is popular with home gardeners.